jags84/tsp-demo/readme.md

 ## Solution
 1. TSP: Calculating all the paths from the first city
-2. TSP NNA: Using Nearest neighbour algorithm
+2. TSP NNA: Using Nearest neighbor algorithm

 ## Input File
 CityName \t Latitude \t Longitude